NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 The margin of error is high for data from a small 75 investigated cases

 There is no white paper available.
 The Acti-Biphasic defibrillators were hurriedly launched (for export) before completion of proper clinical validation and the small sample size of seventy five investigated cases meant a high margin of error; we cannot be sure the Acti-Biphasic defibrillation shock works on patients!
-In addition, how can we be sure the investigated cases were done in an acceptable manner?
+In addition, how can we be absolutely sure the investigated cases were done in an acceptable manner?

-In May 1997 Nihon Kohden released a new defibrillator with a semi-automatic AED mode for export using mono-phasic defibrillation.
-The details of this TEC-2200K series can be found in the 1997 Product Guide.
+The summary of this TEC-2200K series defibrillators can be found in the 1997 Product Guide.

 The monophasic CardioLife TEC-2200K series was launched for export in May 1997